 Competition Protocol

-The format in the women's division is two eight team pools composed of four BC Club Challenge champions and four international teams.
-Each team plays seven games in round robin play within their own pool.
-Two qualifiers will advance out of each pool to the medal round.
+The format for both men’s and women’s divisions is two pools of eight international and BC teams of each gender playing a round robin format, thus guaranteeing each team a minimum of seven games.
+Two qualifiers will advance out of each pool to the medal rounds.
 Tie-breakers in the pools, if required, will be through a full eight end game.
 If an odd number of teams are in a tie-breaker and head-to-head records do not decide which team gets a bye in the tie-breaking round, the results of a "draw to the button" will be used.
 Teams are requested to stay on the ice after their first draw for "draw to the button" scoring.

 There will be no practice ice before each draw or at any time after the competition commences.
-Practice ice is available on Wednesday afternoon.
+Practice ice is available early on Wednesday and pre-event.

 All games will be eight ends with ties broken through full extra ends.
-Canadian Curling Association rules will apply.
+Curling Canada rules will apply.
 We are not using time clocks - please keep each end to less than 7.5 minutes for each team - i.e., complete eight ends in two hours.
+The Director of On-Ice Operations may penalize teams for excessively slow play by removing rocks.

 Attendance at the opening ceremonies and banquet by all teams is mandatory.

-British Columbia teams must abide by the rules of the BC Club Challenge.
-All spares must be approved by the Operations Director (Wayne Braun) and the Drawmaster (Jim Mann).
+All spares must be approved by the Operations Director (Wayne Braun).

-On Saturday, ballots will be handed out to each player to vote on the team that best demonstrates sportsmanship and the spirit of the Pacific International Cup with men's teams voting for men's teams and women's teams voting for women's teams.
-The men's and women's teams winning the Pacific International Cup Team Sportsmanship Award will be announced and the awards presented at the Saturday Night Social.
+On Saturday, ballots will be handed out to each player to vote on the men’s and women’s player that best demonstrates sportsmanship and the spirit of the Pacific International Cup with men voting for the men’s sportsmanship award and women voting for the women’s sportsmanship award.
+The man and woman winning the Pacific International Cup Team Sportsmanship Award will be announced and the awards presented at the Saturday Night Social.

-Welcome to the Annual Pacific International Cup.
-It is a pleasure to host you at the Richmond Curling Club.
+Welcome to the Pacific International Cup.
+It is a pleasure to host you at the Richmond Curling Centre where you can rekindle old friendships and make many new ones.
 Good luck, good curling and great sportsmanship!

 All contents of this Web site are Copyright © 2007 - , PIC and B. Ettie O'Connell.
 All rights reserved.